Ada-C8/hotel/design-activity.md

 B: delegated to "lower level" classes

 * **Does total_price directly manipulate the instance variables of other classes?**
+I struggle with this question in terms of what it means to manipulate an instance variable. total_price does not change the value of any of the instance variables from other classes, but it does make calculations using the instance variables.

 * **If we decide items are cheaper if bought in bulk, how would this change the code?
 Which implementation is easier to modify?**